oracle-livelabs/database-maa/recovery-service/on-demand-backup/on-demand-backup.md

 ## Introduction

 This lab shows you how start an on-demand backup which will backup the database immediately.
+The following two options are available for on-demand backups:
+1. An incremental backup that follows the retention policy for the database.
+This is helpful if you are performing mantenance on the database and want a backup but don't want to adjust the regular schedule.
+2. A long-term retention backup that follows a retention period you define.
+This is helpful if you need a backup for compliance, like an end-of-month backup.
+This full backup is created from your existing backups in Recovery Service, so there is no load on the database while creating long-term backups.

-Once this backup starts you can monitor the status of the backup and see the results in the backup history.
+Once either of these backup types start, you can monitor the status and see the results in the backup history.

 Estimated Time: 10 minutes